High-Yield Savings Account Comparison

 Executive Summary

-Bread Savings offers a High-Yield Savings Account with a competitive APY of 4.00%, making it the clear winner compared to Capital One's 360 Performance Savings, which has an APY of 3.30%.
-Bread Savings's account requires a minimum deposit of $100 and has no maintenance fees or direct deposit requirements, providing simplicity for account holders.
-In contrast, Capital One's account has no minimum deposit and is available with physical branch access, but it does not match the higher yield of Bread Savings.
-Both accounts are FDIC insured and online-only, except for Capital One which offers physical branch access.
+Bread Savings offers a High-Yield Savings Account with a competitive APY of 4.00%, significantly outperforming Capital One's 360 Performance Savings account, which has an APY of 3.20%.
+Bread Savings's account requires a minimum deposit of $100, has no maintenance fees, and is online-only, making it a straightforward choice for savers.
+In contrast, Capital One's account has no minimum deposit requirement and is available with physical branch access.
+However, the higher yield from Bread Savings makes it the preferable option for those seeking better returns.

 The analysis is based on current Banksparency database records